 CIVIL WAR SOLDIER 1832 – 1862

-DATES: Loyd M. Bunyard was born ca. 1832 in Washington Co.
-Missouri.
+DATES: Loyd M. Bunyard was born ca. 1832 in Washington County, Missouri.
 Loyd is the son of Samuel B. Bunyard and living at home in 1850.
-According to that census, he has attended school during 1850.
+According to that census, he is attending school.
 Because he would have been at least 17 years old at the time, it can be assumed that Loyd was literate and, compared to the times, well educated.
 Loyd died of the measles on 15 April 1862 in St. Joseph, MO.
 It is unknown where he is buried.
-Joanna could have had the body shipped back to Rock Port or to his family farm and cemetery in Cherry Valley.
+His wife Joanna could have had the body shipped back to Rock Port or to his family farm and cemetery in Cherry Valley.
 However, it seems reasonable to assume that during the confusion and violence of the time, he was buried along with the other Union soldiers in St. Joseph.
 There is also a possibility that he was one of the many soldiers who were buried at the newly established National Cemetery at Fort Leavenworth where in the years following the Civil War, the bodies of Union soldiers from St. Joseph, Kansas City and Independence, Mo., were re-interred.

-MARRIAGES: Loyd marries Joanna Jane Fitzwater on 2 March 1854 in Rolla, MO.
-Joanna was born ca. 1834 in MO.
-She is the daughter of Moses and Sarah Williams Fitzwater.
-The Fitzwaters are living in Johnson Twp.
-Washington Co. just a few miles north of Samuel Bunyard and his family in 1850.
-The Bunyard and Fitzwater families are already connected by marriage as Joanna’s Uncle George married Lloyd’s sister Celia in 1846.
-After the death of Lloyd, Joanna Bunyard remarries on 21 August 1962 to A. J. (Andrew Jackson) Abbott in Crawford Co.
+MARRIAGE: Loyd married Joanna Jane Fitzwater on 2 March 1854 in Rolla, Phelps County, Missouri and they have 3 children.
+Joanna was born ca. 1834 in Missouri.
+She was the daughter of Moses Fitzwater and Sarah Williams.
+In 1850, Fitzwaters were living in Johnson Twp.
+Washington County, Missouri, just a few miles north of Samuel Bunyard and his family.
+The Bunyard and Fitzwater families are already connected by marriage as Joanna’s Uncle George married Loyd’s sister Celia in 1846.
+After the death of Loyd, Joanna Bunyard may have remarried on 21 August 1962 to A. J. (Andrew Jackson) Abbott in Crawford Co.
 MO.
-It is thought that A.J. is the younger brother of Aaron Peter Abbott who married Lloyd’s sister Elizabeth in Crawford Co. on 7 July 1860.
+It is thought that A.J. is the younger brother of Aaron Peter Abbott who married Loyd’s sister Elizabeth in Crawford Co. on 7 July 1860.

-There is no record that she has applied for a Widow’s Pension neither for Lloyd nor for Andrew.
-It is not known if she had any children by Andrew
+There is no record that Joanna applied for a Widow’s Pension for Loyd or for Andrew.
+It is not known if she had any children by Andrew.

-but it does not appear so.
-According to the 1870 census, Joanna has returned to Atchison Co.MO (where she lived with Lloyd) and appears to marry for a third time sometime between 1863 and 1866.
+According to the 1870 census, Joanna has returned to Atchison County, Missouri (where she lived with Loyd) and may remarry sometime between 1863 and 1866.

-Joanna is in the 1870 Federal Census, living in Nishnabotna Twp. in Atchison Co.
+Joanna appears in the 1870 Federal Census, living in Nishnabotna Twp. in Atchison Co.
 Her Post Office is Rock Port.
 Her marital status is unclear.
-In the census, she is using the name of Bunyard, as is William.
-There also are additional children in the home, all under the name of Bunyard: Florence born ca. 1866 in WIS, and Sherman and Sheridan born Sept.
+In the census, she is using the name of Bunyard, as is her son William.
+There also are additional children in the home, all under the name of Bunyard: Florence born ca. 1866 in Wisconsin, and twins Sherman and Sheridan born Sept.
 1869 in MO.
 The census states she “keeps house” and owns $200 in property.
 There is no mention of a husband or her marital status in the census.
-Has she married for a third time?
-It is thought that Loyd’s daughter, Mary, is living as a domestic in Rock Port.
-There is no mention of Elizabeth, who would have been 15 years old.
+Has she remarried?
+Loyd and Joanne’s daughter, Mary, is living as a domestic in Rock Port.
+There is no mention of her daughter Elizabeth, who would have been 15 years old.

 A second suit filed Feb 1862 in Circuit Court was brought against ‘Loyd’ Bunyard on 16 Oct 1860 by R. H. Edmonson who attested that a note for $58.72 dated 1 Jan 1860, bearing 10% interest, due one day after date, was unpaid by the defendant.
 A summons was issued for payment 17 Nov 1860, but the “Defendant being duly called came not, but made default” and the Justice of the Peace John Shandy of Nishnabotna Township ordered defendant to pay “sixty-three dollars and eighty-five cents for their debt and five dollars and thirteen cents for their damages and one dollar and sixty cents for their costs….”

 Note that all legal documents of the time, the two civil suits in the Atchison County Circuit Court, and his Military Enlistment Papers, all spell his name “Loyd”.
-It is only as documents have been transcribed that the spelling sometimes shows up as “Lloyd.”.
-It is for this reason that I believe the correct spelling of his name , and the way Loyd spelled it at the time, was “Loyd.”
+It is only as documents have been transcribed that the spelling sometimes shows up as “Lloyd.”

-Private Loyd Bunyard enlists 13 March 1862 and is assigned to Capt.
+Private Loyd Bunyard enlisted 13 March 1862 and is assigned to Capt.
 Rickard’s Co.
 MO State Militia (which became Company C, 5th Regiment MO State Militia Cavalry).
 Military records attach Loyd to 9th Battalion, Company C, 5th Reg’t Missouri State Militia Cavalry.
 His unit is organized at St. Joseph, Mo. during the months of March and April 1862.
-Loyd’s musters in 22 March and has a horse valued at $75.
+Loyd’s arrives 22 March with a horse valued at $75.

-He was 30 years old and left a 4 year-old son, my great-grandfather, William Washington Bunyard.
+He was 30 years old and left a 4 year-old son, William Washington Bunyard.

-CHILDREN of Loyd M. and Joanna Fitzwater Bunyard:
+CHILDREN of Loyd M. Bunyard and Joanna Jane Fitzwater:

-- Mary F. Bunyard born ca 1854 in MO.
+- Mary Frances Bunyard born December 1854 in Missouri.
 Possibly named after Joanna’s sister, Frances Mary Fitzwater.

-- William Washington Bunyard born March 1858 in Mo.
+- William Washington Bunyard born March 1858 in Missouri.